joshua-9402/cpet-140-final-project/README.md

 > - The use of other languages other than English is not allowed unless specified.

 ### Whitespace and Formatting
-- Use 4 spaces or 1 tab for indentation .
+- Use four spaces or one tab for indentation.
 - Limit lines to a maximum of 20 words (comments only) for better readability.
   - This restriction applies only to inline comments within source files
   - Header comments, top-of-function/method comments, and documentation files are exempted.
 - Use blank lines to separate logical sections of code.
   - For spaces in function / methods:
-    - give two line for each function / method definition and implementation.
+    - give two lines for each function / method definition and implementation.

 ### Naming Conventions
 - Types and Classes: